What is the Victorian Human Rights Charter?

-For example, the Charter guarantees a right to privacy however the SRO may compel an individual to provide information about their taxation affairs.
-The power to request this information is balanced by the strict secrecy provisions that limit the SRO from divulging this information to other parties.
+For example, while the Charter guarantees a right to privacy, the State Revenue Office may compel an individual to provide information about their taxation affairs.
+The power to request this information is balanced by the strict secrecy provisions that limit us from divulging this information to other parties.
 Therefore, in these circumstances this limitation on an individual's right to privacy is reasonable, necessary and proportionate to the need to assure the integrity of the Victorian taxation system.

-What does the Charter mean for SRO customers?
+What does the Charter mean for State Revenue Office customers?

 Importantly, the Charter binds public authorities to act and make decisions in a manner which is compliant with human rights.
-The SRO is a "public authority".
-The SRO must act compatibly with the human rights protected by the Charter and must give proper consideration to the relevant rights when making decisions, setting policies and providing services.
+The SRO, a public authority, must act compatibly with the human rights protected by the Charter and must give proper consideration to the relevant rights when making decisions, setting policies and providing services.

-This means when the SRO makes decisions that affect individuals, it must consider the rights set out in the Charter and act compatibly with those rights.
+This means when we make decisions affecting individuals, we must consider the rights set out in the Charter and act compatibly with those rights.

-Are the circumstances where the SRO is not bound by the Charter?
+Are there circumstances where the State Revenue Office is not bound by the Charter?

-There are limited circumstances in the Charter where the SRO is not obliged to comply with the protected rights, these are:
+There are limited circumstances in the Charter where we are not obliged to comply with the protected rights.
+These are where:

-- Where a Victorian law or a Commonwealth law means that the organisation cannot comply, and
+- a Victorian law or a Commonwealth law means that the organisation cannot comply, and

-- Where the act or decision is of a private nature
+- the act or decision is of a private nature.

 What can I do if my human rights have been breached?

 The Charter does not create a separate cause of action that gives rise to legal rights.
 An individual can only raise a breach of their Charter rights as an argument in a court or tribunal as part of an existing case.
-For example, if you have a taxation matter in the Victorian Civil and Administrative Tribunal and you believe that the SRO has breached your human rights, you may make the argument before that Tribunal and seek relief.
+For example, if you have a taxation matter in the Victorian Civil and Administrative Tribunal and you believe that we have breached your human rights, you may make the argument before that Tribunal and seek relief.